-Sometimes it’s hard to get kids to open and up and discuss things that are on their mind.
-Social workers and psychologist often use “conversation starters” and games to provide an open forum, rather than asking direct questions that might cause a child to clam up.
+Sometimes it’s hard to get kids to open and up and discuss things that are on their minds.
+Social workers and psychologists often use “conversation starters” and games to provide an open forum, rather than asking direct questions that might cause a child to clam up.
 “Never have I ever” (family version) is marketed for dinner conversations and holidays, but why not road trips?
 As per the reviews, it might be good to look through the questions if you have younger kids, because they might not work (ex.
 Never have I ever forgotten to wear deodorant, etc.).

 Tabletopics won the Creative Child Magazine Preferred Choice Award 2012 for starting conversations with your family.
 There are different versions, including a Teen version, Family Gathering/Holiday version, and even a Happiness version.
-It has many positive reviews from parents with children who are the spectrum or have communication issues.
+It has many positive reviews from parents with children who are on the spectrum or have communication issues.

 Travel Games that work on Visual Skills

 This one is for two players, but that can work if you have two kids in the backseat.
 Travel Tic Tac Toe.
 This is great for teaching kids problem solving, patterns, and critical thinking, too.
 The Memory game is another good one.

 Spot it is a fun game for up to eight players where you have to “spot” things along the road trip.
 Which brings us to the classic License Plate game, where you have to try to find a license plate from every state by the end of the trip.
 Scavenger Hunt is similar to both of these.
 What’s nice about these games is that it forces kids to actually look out the window and see their surroundings, rather than having their eyes glued to a screen.